Welcome to the Enzymedica FAQs page. Here you will find a wealth of information about enzymes, their purposes and uses.

 Why do none of your products contain HCl (Hydrochloric Acid)?

 Enzymedica developed a Thera-blend™ process for four main types of enzymes —protease, amylase, lipase and cellulase.
 Thera-blending allows these enzymes to work across the board in the pH range of a 2-12.
 Whether the person is acidic or alkaline, every range of the human body with or without HCl, Thera-blend™ enzymes are active.

 Which Enzymedica products are best for occasional heartburn?

-A combination of a digestive enzyme before the meal (typically Digest™) and Acid Soothe™ (in capsules or chewable) after the meal to soothe symptoms associated with acid reflux (occasional heartburn).* Acid Soothe may also be taken as needed.
+A combination of a digestive enzyme before the meal (typically Digest™) and Acid Soothe™ (in capsules) after the meal to soothe symptoms associated with acid reflux (occasional heartburn).* Acid Soothe may also be taken as needed.